Publications and publication types

 para-indents |

-The allowed value for this attribute is a comma-separated list of indent values.
-By default, only headings are included in the ToC.
-However, this attribute allows the content of autonumbered or prefixed paragraphs to be included (only the first 40 characters are displayed).
+The allowed value for the By default, only headings are included in the ToC.
+However, this attribute allows the content of auto-numbered or prefixed paragraphs to be included (only the first 40 characters are displayed).
 Requires PageSeeder v5.9702 or higher. | |

 block-labels |

-The allowed value for this attribute is a comma-separated list of block labels values).
-By default, only headings are included in the ToC.
-However, this attribute allows the content of paragraphs wrapped by block labels to be included (only the first 100 characters).
+The allowed value for the By default, only headings are included in the ToC.
+However, this attribute allows the content of paragraphs wrapped by block labels to be included (only the first 100 characters are displayed).
 Requires PageSeeder v5.9702 or higher. |

 <levels> element